RSE-Sheffield/pando-python/episodes/optimisation-numpy.md

 Following the theme of this episode, iterating over the rows of a data frame using a `for` loop is not advised.
 The pythonic iteration will be slower than other approaches.

 Pandas allows it's own methods to be applied to rows in many cases by passing `axis=1`, where available these functions should be preferred over manual loops.
-Where you can't find a suitable method, `apply()` can be used, which is similar to `map()`/`vectorize()`, to apply your own function to rows.
+Where you can't find a suitable method, `apply()` can be used, which is similar to `map()`, to apply your own function to rows.

 ```python
 from timeit import timeit